People

 TJ Zenzal is a former post-doctoral researcher.
 He earned his Ph.D. from the University of Southern Mississippi (2017) and B.S. from the University of Scranton (2008).
 He is currently a Research Ecologist for USGS at the Wetland and Aquatic Research Center, Lafayette, LA.
 For more information about TJ and his current work.

-Ryan Askren was a Ph.D. candidate advised by Dr. Ward and finished his degree in 2021.
-He earned his M.S. from the University of Arkansas at Monticello and his B.S. from the University of Wisconsin at Stevens Point.
+Ryan Askren was a Ph.D. candidate advised by Dr. Ward (2017-2021) He earned his M.S. from the University of Arkansas at Monticello and his B.S. from the University of Wisconsin at Stevens Point.
 He is currently a Postdoctoral Research Associate and Instructor with the Five Oaks Ag Research and Education Center and the University of Arkansas - Monticello.

 Todd Jones was a MS and PhD student advised by Dr. Ward (2013-2016) who studied “Pre- to post-fledging carryover effects and the post-fledging ecology of the dickcissel (Spiza americana)" and “Do pre- to post-fledging carryover effects drive patterns of differential post-fledging mortality in altricial songbirds?”
 He is currently a Post-doctoral researcher at the Smithsonian Institution.
 Find out more on his Website.